datttrian/codecademy/forms-in-django/touristAttractions/README.md

 - Remove the repository if exists
 - Clone the repository from Github
-- Switch to the `6-forms-in-django` directory
+- Switch to the `forms-in-django` directory
 - Create & activate a new virtual environment for the project
 - Switch to the `touristAttractions` directory
 - Install project dependencies